blawson69/PurseStrings/README.md

 ---
 ### --stock
 **GM Only** When a merchant's inventory is displayed, you can either show the amount of items in stock, or keep this information hidden.
 To change this you use the `--stock` command.
-Set it to "true" if you wish to display the number of items or "false" to prevent numbers from showing.
+Set it to "true" if you wish to display the number of items in inventory, or "false" to prevent the inventory count from showing.
 Default is "true."
 This parameter applies to all merchants in the game.

 ```
 !ps --stock true